javiersgjavi/the-real-mle-challenge/SOLUTIONS.md

     - The **Endpoints**:
       - `/`: Provides a welcome message.
       - `/predict`: Handles both individual and batch prediction requests.
     - Authentication is implemented through an API key stored in environment variables (`API_TOKEN`).
-Requests require this key for authorization.
+Requests require this key for authorization, which stored in `.env`.
     - **API Documentation**: Accessible at [http://localhost:8000/redoc](http://localhost:8000/redoc) for a full overview of the available endpoints, request formats, and responses.
-    - Note: The API uses an access token stored in a `.env` file for authentication.

 - **Modules**:
     - **`controller.py`**: Centralizes API logic, handling data preprocessing, prediction, and API key validation.
-    - **`data_types.py`**: Defines data models using Pydantic, ensuring consistent validation for all incoming requests.
+    - **`data_types.py`**: Defines data models using Pydantic, ensuring validation for all incoming requests.
     - **`utils.py`**: Loads the API configuration (`api.yaml`), handling errors if the configuration file is missing.
     - **`api.yaml`**: Specifies the model to use for predictions (`simple_classifier.pkl`), enabling flexibility in model selection.